simoncrowe/python-query-filter/README.md

 behind this tool.
 A `get` call is needed in the generator expression above because the item `"AssociatePublicIpAddress"` is sometimes missing.
-The first three conditions aren't strictly needed to filter the example data.
+The first two conditions aren't strictly needed to filter the example data.
 However, they do illustrate the fact that `q_item` predicates silently return false if `"LaunchTemplateData"` is not present, or if `"NetworkInterfaces"` is missing, is not a collection